khiner/flowgrid/README.md

 ## Application goals

-My goal with FlowGrid to create artful/(self-)educational/useful interactive audiovisual programs.
+My goal with FlowGrid is to create a framework for making artful/(self-)educational/useful interactive audiovisual programs.

 ## Current development goals

-After learning a lot of lessons developing the [first iteration](https://github.com/khiner/flowgrid_old) of this project, I'm starting from scratch with a [new stack](#Stack) and expanded scope.

 So far, I'm basically trying to mash together some great libraries.
 Here are some of my current development thoughts/goals, roughly broken up into abstract/concrete: